elixir-image/image/README.md

 ### GLib Debug Output

-At the bottom of the stack, `libvips` is a `C` library that actually performs the image manipulation and thats what provides the speed, memory efficiency and functionality. `libvips` used the [GLib](https://docs.gtk.org/glib/) library which has configurable debug output.
+The platform upon which `Image` and `Vix` stand is [libvips](https://www.libvips.org), a `C` library that actually performs the image manipulation.
+Its `libvips` that delivers the speed, memory efficiency and functionality.

+`libvips` uses the [GLib](https://docs.gtk.org/glib/) library which has configurable debug output.
 This output depends on the setting of the environment variable `G_DEBUG`.
 The initial value will depend on the installation method of `libvips` for a given system.
 It can be changed by setting the `G_DEBUG` environment variable to one of the following:

-fatal-warnings
-  Causes GLib to abort the program at the first call to g_warning() or g_critical().
+* **fatal-warnings** which causes GLib to abort the operation at the first call to g_warning() or g_critical().

-fatal-criticals
-  Causes GLib to abort the program at the first call to g_critical().
+* **fatal-criticals** causes GLib to abort the operation at the first call to g_critical().

-gc-friendly
-  Newly allocated memory that isn't directly initialized, as well as memory being freed will be reset to 0.
+* **gc-friendly** causes newly allocated memory that isn't directly initialized, as well as memory being freed to be reset to 0.
 The point here is to allow memory checkers and similar programs that use Boehm GC alike algorithms to produce more accurate results.

-resident-modules
-  All modules loaded by GModule will be made resident.
-This can be useful for tracking memory leaks in modules which are later unloaded;
-  but it can also hide bugs where code is accessed after the module would have normally been unloaded.
+* **resident-modules** causes all modules loaded by GModule will be made resident.
+This can be useful for tracking memory leaks in modules which are later unloaded; but it can also hide bugs where code is accessed after the module would have normally been unloaded.

-bind-now-modules
-  All modules loaded by GModule will bind their symbols at load time, even when the code uses %G_MODULE_BIND_LAZY.
+* **bind-now-modules** causes all modules loaded by GModule to bind their symbols at load time, even when the code uses %G_MODULE_BIND_LAZY.

-For example, to produce debug output for only the most critical issues, set `G_DEBUG` as follows (in bash and compatible shells):
+To produce debug output for only the most critical issues, set `G_DEBUG` as follows (in bash and compatible shells):

 ```bash
 export G_DEBUG=fatal-criticals